 How To Bet On The Premier League And Win

-Develop a betting model that reveals value
+Develop a betting model that reveals the value

 The thing you should do is to establish the likelihood of certain results to take place and get better at it.
-Of course, finding value is challenging and no betting guide can tell you exactly how to identify over-priced odds – although there are a few general guidelines on every sports betting site.
+Of course, finding value is challenging, and no betting guide can tell you exactly how to identify over-priced odds – although there are a few general guidelines on every sports betting site.

-A good way to start is to price up your predictions before checking out the odds on offer and to develop a habit only to wager at odds that provide, say 5% value (check out our betting guide about calculating value).
+An excellent way to start is to price up your predictions before checking out the odds on offer and to develop a habit only to wager at odds that provide, say 5% value (check out our betting guide about calculating value).

 There’s only one way you can beat the collective wisdom of the crowd, and that’s being one step ahead of the hundreds of thousands of bettors out there.
-Something you can do different to everybody else is to pay a lot of attention to the team news that could potentially be undervalued or on the contrary, given too much significance.
+Something you can do differently to everybody else is to pay a lot of attention to the team news that could potentially be undervalued or on the contrary, given too much significance.
 You can do that by browsing popular Premier League betting tips, social media, the media etc.

 Your football prediction model should include something more than just numbers.
 In other words, if you can identify the hype, use it to your advantage.
 Anything that’s not measurable will give you an edge.
-This doesn’t mean you should neglect the betting stats analysis, just remember not to stop there.
+This doesn’t mean you should neglect the betting stats analysis; just remember not to stop there.